fruit-php/benchkit/README.md

 bench run example
 ```

+Thanks to [CLIFramework](https://github.com/c9s/CLIFramework), you can run `bench help run` to see supported command line arguments.

 `bench` does not support construct arguments, you have to write your own benchmark executor to register benchmarks and run it.

 ## License